-Management has evaluated subsequent events through February 1, 2021, which is the date these financial statements were available to be issued.
-Other than Note 8, there have been no subsequent events that would require adjustment to, or disclosure in, the financial statements.
+Management has evaluated subsequent events through January 11, 2022, which is the date these financial statements were available to be issued.
+There have been no subsequent events that would require adjustment to, or disclosure in, the financial statements.

 NOTE 2 - FAIR VALUE MEASUREMENTS